zxing-cpp/zxing-cpp/wrappers/dotnet/ZXingCpp/README.md

 See also the [ZXingCpp.DemoReader](https://github.com/zxing-cpp/zxing-cpp/blob/master/wrappers/dotnet/ZXingCpp.DemoReader/Program.cs) which shows the use of extension classes to support SkiaSharp and ImageMagick based input.

-The NuGet package includes the runtime/native c++ libraries for the x64 architecture on Windows, Linux and macOS.
-If something is not working out of the box or you need arm64 support then you need to build the `[lib]ZXing[.dll|.so|.dylib]` file yourself and make sure the .NET runtime find it (see e.g. the environment variables `LD_LIBRARY_PATH` on Linux or `PATH` on Windows).
+The NuGet package includes the runtime/native C++ libraries for x64 and arm64 on Windows, Linux and macOS.
+If something is not working out of the box and you need to override library loading, make sure the .NET runtime can find `[lib]ZXing[.dll|.so|.dylib]` (see e.g. `LD_LIBRARY_PATH` on Linux or `PATH` on Windows).

-Note: This is an alpha release, meaning the API may still change slightly to potentially feel even more like a native C# library depending on community feedback.

 ## Usage Writing